 Aerospace engineers can also couple the VRXPERIENCE and SPEOS to create a virtual world that tests their sensor designs.
 This technology would be ideal for the development of autonomous drones.

-To learn more about VRXPERIENCE and SPEOS, I recommend reading From Optics and Illumination Design to Photonics and Imaging.
+To learn more about VRXPERIENCE and SPEOS, I recommend reading about Ansys' Optics & Virtual Reality offerings.

 Additive manufacturing can build novel geometries that are not possible to create using traditional methods.